saeidamiri1/dat/_posts/2019-11-05-approximation.md

 date: 2019-11-02
 author: Saeid Amiri
 published: true
-tags: Gradient-Descent Newton-Raphson Python
+tags: Gradient-Descent Newton-Raphson learning-rate Python
 categories: Algorithm
 comments: false
 ---

-## Optimization
+# Optimization
+When we do not have a closed form, we can use the optimization to find estimate of parameters.
+In order to find optimization, you need a loos function and use a procedure to minimize the value of loss function based on the parameter values.

 ## Contents
 - [Newton-Raphson](#newton-raphson)